jsr6720/jsr6720.github.io/_posts/2017-12-17-confronting-reality-doing-what-matters-to-get-things-right.md

 ## My Review 3/5

 A collection of stories that emphasize corporations that got it right vs those that missed the boat.
-There were lots of references to "The Business Model" that never seemed to get fully articulated throughout the book.<br/><br/>A good series of business stories, but nothing actionable.
+There were lots of references to "The Business Model" that never seemed to get fully articulated throughout the book.

+A good series of business stories, but nothing actionable.
 Would focus on [Execution: The Discipline of Getting Things Done](https://www.goodreads.com/book/show/1635) instead.

 ### Date Read
 2017/12/17